Moving is already stressful. Throwing a cat into the boxed-up, laborious mix can make it…

 If you find your cat going outside of the litter box or even on your bed, and your veterinarian finds no medical reason for this behavior, it is likely that this is a sign of stress in your feline companion.
 Cat’s self-soothe by mixing their smell with yours.

 They do this in a variety of ways.
 It’s common for cats to rub their body against your leg, nearby objects, and other happy cat behaviors.
-If your cat is relieving itself on your belongings (especially your bed), they could be trying to self-soothe or communicate their distress since you are sure to detect their signal as you prepare to go to bed.
+Is your cat is relieving itself on your belongings (especially your bed)?
+They could be trying to self-soothe or communicate their distress!
+This is because you are sure to detect their signal as you prepare to go to bed.

 Any change in eating habits and subsequently weight can be a sign of concern for pet parents and should be investigated further.
 Cats can avoid food altogether, barely touch it or overeat when they are stressed.
 Since eating habits can be a symptom of very serious medical concerns as well if you notice a change in your cat’s eating it’s advised to bring this up to your vet to determine if your cat may be ill.